jno3/jno3.github.io/writeups/precious.md

 ![precious 5](./images/precious-5.png)

-And it seems, user ruby is the one running things!!!
+And it seems user ruby is the one running things!!!

 So the next step is try for a reverse shell on this machine.
 I will first probe it to see what kind of tools it has to help me in this mission.
 I change the "whoami" command for "which nc", "which php" and "which python3" respectively to see if any of those are available and this is what I get: